Genusbiz/docs/developers/defining-an-app-model/services/nodes-and-node-groups.md

 # Nodes and Node Groups

-Nodes and Node Groups are administrated in Genus Studio, and can be found in the Resource group in the navigation pane.
+Nodes and Node Groups are administrated in Genus Studio, and can be found in the Services group in the navigation pane.

+> [!NOTE]
+> A node is a [Genus Server](../../../terminology.md#genus-server).
+If you register a node, it must correspond to a real and existing Genus Server.
+If you have registered nodes that do not exist, your agents and data marts will _not_ be accessible and will _not_ run (since agents and data marts are load balanced between all registered nodes).

 **Node**